Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_cortex_search_and_microsoft_fabric/getting_started_with_cortex_search_and_microsoft_fabric.md

 df = pd.DataFrame(l)
 ```

-Now, let's take some time to review the results with some of Fabric Notebooks interactive EDA capabilities.
+Now, let's take some time to review the results with some of Fabric Notebook's interactive EDA capabilities.
 Run the below code and click through the data to view the results.
 If you click through records on the "TEXT" field you can check to see if we're actually returning records where patients are allergic to Penicillin.

 ```python
 display(df)